Agrim9/FHSS_GNUradio/README.md

   6. sudo apt-get install cppunit-dev
   7. sudo apt-get install gnuradio-dev

 Import CMakeList.txt inside the lib folder, and change the names of .cc files to .cpp/.py wherever required.
 Also, add a blank file blank.cpp in libs/ to ensure smooth running.
+Add blank.cpp wherever in the CMakeLists.txt too (or just import from mine)